 We were “craving” a hike so we decided to give it a go and walk as far as we could.
 A little farther along the path, we noticed a sign for a shorter hike: The Orandi route.
 After about a 2-hour of a steep climb up a mountain with no views whatsoever and at times a very slippery path we reached what looked like a meadow with a stream to our right.

-At that stage, we knew it was the endpoint for us so we took a break, ate our packed lunch, and afterwards walked back down.
+At that stage, we knew it was the endpoint for us so we took a break, ate our packed lunch, and afterward walked back down.

 We did not feel that the path was marked well and even though we found some signs we felt like we could have easily missed the trail.